 Key Informant Interviews

 Do you want to know what your stakeholders really think about your program, organization or message?
-Do you want to learn more from other models or community partners about perceived areas of strength, areas for improvement or best practices within a given focus area?
+Do you want to learn more from other models or community partners about perceived areas of strength, areas for improvement or promising practices within a given focus area?
 Done right, key informant interviews provide access to in-depth insider perspectives on a particular topic from a variety of stakeholders.
 And JVA’s evaluation experts have the experience and expertise to do things right, from ensuring the engagement of diverse, relevant voices, to creating a safe one-on-one environment where interviewees feel comfortable sharing candid insights.

 In-depth interviews with a variety of individuals

 Key informant interviews are a qualitative evaluation tool that provides an opportunity for a diverse cross-sector range of individuals to share input on a topic, concept or proposal.
 Such interviews can help you better understand challenges or assets within a community, as well as individuals’ motivations or beliefs.
 They can also offer context for other types of data, such as outcomes important to guiding strategy and decision-making.

 Solving problems, boosting buy-in

 Like all community engagement, key informant interviews can lead to the leveraging of a broad range of knowledge to find informed solutions.
 For example, they can help a community map a realistic path forward based on an understanding of the current situation.
 And they can boost stakeholders’ buy-in along the way.
 They can also be used to test the effectiveness of an organization’s messaging.
 (Is your audience interpreting your communication the way you intend it to?)
 And they can be useful tools for learning about other organizations’ and partners’ experiences so you can consider adopting their most successful methods, as well as avoiding the pitfalls they discovered.

 Time and judgment-free space